Darxo/Hardened/README.md

 ## Contracts

+### Negotiating
+- Any Negotiation now builds up between 2 and 21 Annoyance (from 3-6)
+- Choosing *"We need to be paid more than this"* now:
+  - causes -1.0 Relation with that faction (down from -0.5)
+  - grants 10-30% more pay (up from 3%-10%) on a success
+- Failing an individual attempt now has a 4% chance per Annoyance (down from 10%)
+- Failing the Negotiation and losing the contract now:
+  - happens when you reach 21 Annoyance (up from 10)
+  - causes -5.0 Relation (down from -2.5)

+### Specific Contracts
-- Necrosavants in the scripted Caravan Contract Ambush now idle during the first round
+- Necrosavants in the scripted Ambush from the **Escort Caravan** contract now idle during the first round
-- **Caravan Contracts** that are declined or which expire now spawn a caravan towards the destination if the town hasn't spawned one in a while
+- **Escort Caravan** contracts that are declined or which expire now spawn a caravan towards the destination if the town hasn't spawned one in a while
-- The **Barbarian King** and **Find Location** contracts no longer spawn a hint directly after loading and display the direction information of your last hint in your bullet points
+- **Find Location** and **Barbarian King** contracts no longer spawn a hint directly after loading and display the direction information of your last hint in your bullet points
+- **Find Location** contract can now also choose **Brigand-**, **Barbarian-**, **Beast-**, **Goblin-**, **Orc-** and **Nomad** Location as the target (instead of just Skeleton and Zombie locations)
+- **Find Location** and **Return Item** contract now have a 100% base chance to be in the contract pool -1% chance for every 10 Renown you have, down to a minimum of 10%.
+In Vanilla they have a 80% chance during day 1-3 and 10% afterwards
 - During the **Escort Envoy** Contract: You move 20% slower, while the Envoy is in your party.
 The Envoy has 6 Action Points (down from 9) and the contract grants 50% more Crowns.
 The envoy now always takes 16 hours at the destination and that number is displayed and counted down in the contract description

 ## Events

 - The Retinue-Slot Event will now trigger shortly after you unlock a new slot and will no longer replace a regular event
+- The Event **Caravan Hand expands Cart** can now also trigger after you have already upgraded your cart
 - The Event **Drunkard loses Item** now has an option where you order the Drunkard to search for the item.
 This recovers the item, but causes the same mood debuff on the drunkard as if he was flogged
 - The Event **Player plays dice** now has 50% less score
 - The Event **Infected Wound** now has a cooldown of 14 days (down from 21 days) and is thrice as likely to trigger, if you have no Medicine left
+- The Event **Wardogs fight each other** now only triggers, while you have more than 1 dog per 2 brothers (instead of at least 2 dogs in your inventory) and it will count any dog you own, even those currently equipped
-- The Event-Option to shoot down the bird who shat your brother now costs 5 Ammunition
+- The Event **Bird shits on Sellsword** now costs 5 Ammunition for shooting down the bird
 - The **Orc Slayer** and **Crusader** (temporary Crisis backgrounds) now share 100% of their experience with your remaining party, when they leave you after the Crisis ended
 - **Drunkard loses Item**, **Bad Omen** and **Player plays Dice** Events now have a cooldown of 21 days (up from 14)